STRRINGS: STReams in Residual Images of Nearby GalaxieS: Discussion

-We explore potential reasons for our low tidal feature fraction compared to other observational works, such as differences in tidal feature definitions, identification methods, surface brightness limit, or data reduction techniques.
+Then, we explore potential reasons for our low tidal feature fraction compared to other observational works, such as differences in tidal feature definitions, identification methods, surface brightness limit, or data reduction techniques.
 Techniques that enhance image contrast beyond simple stretching, such as unsharp masking \citep[e.g.,][]{Colbert_et_al_2001,Kim_et_al_2012,Giri_et_al_2023} or residual imaging \citep[e.g.,][]{Bell_et_al_2006,McIntosh_et_al_2008,Tal_et_al_2009}, should facilitate the detection of features by reducing galaxy contamination.
 However, our fraction remains notably low, suggesting additional contributing factors.
 The experience of the classifiers is an important factor, as more expert users tend to identify fainter and more extended structures \citep[e.g.,][]{Bilek_et_al_2020}.
-For this reason, our two most experienced classifiers inspected the entire galaxy sample during the first visual inspection round.
+The classification differences between experts and citizen scientists was also discussed in \cite{Gordon_et_al_2024}.For this reason, our two most experienced classifiers inspected the entire galaxy sample during the first visual inspection round.
 The remaining seven classifiers were trained beforehand, and to mitigate differences in expertise, we combined all votes and assigned a confidence score to each feature, reflecting the level of agreement in its classification (see Figure \ref{fig:appendix-results_pie_chart_scores}).
 We still see that our two most experienced classifiers found higher combined fractions of tails, streams, shells and plumes than the other classifiers, further motivating the voting system to mitigate for the experience bias.
 We do not account for self-variability within classifiers \citep[e.g.,][]{Bridge_et_al_2010} that is another source of classification variability.